Rahm Emanuel: Democratic Caucus chairman

-White House Chief of Staff
+White House chief of staff

 Emanuel declared in April 2006 that he would support Hillary Clinton should she pursue the presidency in 2008.
 Emanuel remained close to Clinton since leaving the White House, talking strategy with her at least once a month as chairman of the DCCC.
 However, Emanuel's loyalties came into conflict when his home-state Senator, Barack Obama, expressed interest in the race.
 Asked in January 2007, about his stance on the Democratic presidential nomination, he said: "I'm hiding under the desk.
 I'm very far under the desk, and I'm bringing my paper and my phone."
 Emanuel remained neutral in the race until June 4, 2008, the day after the final primary contests, when he endorsed Obama.

-On November 6, 2008, Emanuel accepted the position of White House Chief of Staff for US President Barack Obama.
+On November 6, 2008, Emanuel accepted the position of White House Chief of Staff for U.S. President Barack Obama.
 He resigned his congressional seat effective January 2, 2009.
 A special primary to fill his vacated congressional seat was held on March 3, 2009, and the special general election on April 7.
 John Fritchey, a candidate for that seat, said at a forum that Emanuel had told him he may be interested in running for the seat again in the future.

 Some Republican leaders criticized Emanuel's appointment because they believed it went against Obama's campaign promises of less divisive politics, given Emanuel's reputation as a partisan Democrat.
 Republican Senator Lindsey Graham disagreed, saying: "This is a wise choice by President-elect Obama.
 He's tough, but fair, honest, direct, and candid."
 Ira Forman, executive director of the National Jewish Democratic Council, said that the choice indicated that Obama would not listen to the "wrong people" regarding the U.S.–Israel relationship.
 Some commentators opined that Emanuel would be good for the Israeli–Palestinian peace process because if Israeli leaders made excuses for not dismantling settlements, Emanuel would be tough and pressure the Israelis to comply.
 Some Palestinians expressed dismay at Emanuel's appointment.

 Weeks after accepting the appointment, Emanuel participated on a panel of corporate chief executive officers sponsored by the Wall Street Journal, and said, "You never want a serious crisis to go to waste."
 Emanuel explained later, "... what I said was, never allow a good crisis to go to waste when it's an opportunity to do things that you had never considered, or that you didn't think were possible."
 In a 2009 article in The New York Times, Emanuel was characterized as being "perhaps the most influential chief of staff of a generation".